Today: high in low 90s, low in mid 70s. Details here.

 Palm Harbor Parkway Roadway Extension, 6 percent done: Contractor working on submittals and coordinating utility work with FPL & ATT.

-Shops at Pine Lakes Convenience Store, 90 percent done: The Pump Station panel has been set and is ready for startup testing.
+Shops at Pine Lakes Convenience Store, 96 percent done: Pump station start-up and testing completed.

-Old Kings Road Force Main – Master Pump Station, 4 percent done: Contractor clearing crew removing trees from site.
+Old Kings Road Force Main – Master Pump Station, 10 percent done: Clearing crew on site removing trees.

 Road and Interstate Construction: